What information do we collect from the people that visit our Blog?

 We do not collect sensitive data or children data.

 When do we collect information?

-We collect information from you when you visit and uses this site.
-In particular, when you provide feedback on our articles and/or lawinfographics.
+We collect information from you when you visit this site.

 How do we use your information?

-This information may include information about the IP address of your computer, browser type, language, operating system, your mobile device, geo-location data, the state or country from which you accessed this Web site, the Web pages visited, the date and the time of a visit, the websites you visited immediately before and after visiting this Web site, the number of links you click within this Web site, the functions you use on this Web site, the databases you view and the searches you request on this Web site, the data you save on or download from this Website and the number of times you view an article or lawinfographic.
+This information may include without limitation, information about the IP address of your computer, browser type, language, operating system, your mobile device, geo-location data, the date and the time of a visit, the number of links you click on this Web site, the functions you use on this Web site, the databases you view and the searches you request on this Web site, the data you save on or download from this Website and the number of times you view an article or infographic.

-Most browsers are set to accept cookies by default.
-If you prefer, you can usually set your browser to disable cookies or to alert you when cookies are being sent.
+You can always opt not to disclose information to us.
+You can set your browser to disable cookies or to alert you when cookies are being sent.
 Likewise, most mobile devices allow you to disable the ability for geo-location information to be collected from your mobile device.
 The help function on most browsers and mobile devices contains instructions on how to set your browser to notify you before accepting cookies, disable cookies entirely, or disable the collection of geo-location data.
 You need to set each browser, on each device you use to surf the Web.
 Thus, if you use multiple browsers (e.g., Chrome, Safari, Internet Explorer, Firefox, etc.), you should repeat this procedure with each one.
 Similarly, if you connect to the Web from multiple devices (e.g., work and home), you need to set each browser on each device.
-However, if you disable cookies or refuse to accept a request to place a cookie, it is possible that some parts of this Web site, will not function properly.
+However, please note that some information may be needed to communicate with us.

 Since we do not control third-party sites and are not responsible for any information, you may provide while on such sites, we encourage you to read the privacy policies on those websites before providing any of your information on such sites.